-In the depths of the winter a number of rhubarb roots were accidentally covered with soil by workmen digging a trench.
-Weeks later when the soil was removed, peeping through were tiny, tender, pink shoots of rhubarb which thankfully someone noticed.
-These shoots were noticeably better quality, had a far superior flavor and were less astringent than anything before.
-Soon commercial growers around London began blanching the rhubarb.
-Some growers also lifted the roots from the ground and brought them into buildings to grow the stalks.
+The discovery of forced rhubarb was the result, of a happy accident in the Chelsea Physic Garden in 1817.
+In the depths of the winter, a number of rhubarb roots were accidentally covered with soil by workmen digging a trench.
+Weeks later when the soil was removed and peeping through were tiny, tender, pink shoots of rhubarb which were noticeably better quality with a good flavor.
+Soon growers around London began blanching the rhubarb with some lifting the roots from the ground, bringing them... into buildings to grow the stalks.

 03 of 05

-- Coal for heating the sheds was plentiful with the rich Yorkshire coalfields close by.
-With coal, wool and now rhubarb to export from the county, Yorkshire was in high production.
+Coal for heating the Rhubarb sheds was plentiful with the rich Yorkshire coalfields close by.

 04 of 05